Fëanor: Return to Beleriand

 To get to Middle-earth, Fëanor goes to the shores of Aman, and asks the seafaring Teleri for their aid.
 When they refuse, Fëanor orders the Noldor to steal the ships.
 The Teleri resist, and many of them are killed.
 The battle became known as the Kinslaying at Alqualondë, or the first kinslaying.
 His sons later commit two other acts of warfare against Elves in Middle-earth in his name.
 In repentance, Finarfin, Finwë's third son, takes his host and turns back.
 They are accepted by the Valar, and Finarfin rules as High-King of the Noldor in Valinor.
 The remaining Elves, those who follow Fëanor and Fingolfin, become subject to the Doom of Mandos, that they will come to harm if they continue their rebellion against the Valar.
 There are not enough ships to carry all the Noldor across the sea, so Fëanor and his sons lead the first group.
 Upon arriving in the far west of Beleriand, they decide to burn the ships and leave Fingolfin and his people behind.
 Fingolfin, furious, returns to Beleriand by the long and hard land route, via the northern ice.

 Morgoth summons his armies from his fortress of Angband and attacks Fëanor's encampment in Mithrim.
 This battle was called the Battle under the Stars, or Dagor-nuin-Giliath, for the Sun and Moon had not yet been made.
 The Noldor win the battle.
 Fëanor presses on toward Angband with his sons.
 He comes within sight of Angband, but is ambushed by a force of Balrogs, with few Elves about him.
 He fights mightily with Gothmog, captain of the Balrogs.
 His sons come upon the Balrogs with a great force of Elves, and drive them off; but Fëanor knows his wounds are fatal.
 He curses Morgoth thrice, but with the eyes of death, he sees that his Elves, unaided, will never throw down the dark towers of Thangorodrim.

 Aftermath

 The Oath of Fëanor affects the lovers Beren and Lúthien.
-They steal a Silmaril from Morgoth, leading to Kinslaying and years of strife among the Elves, until Eärendil carries a Silmaril off into the West.
+They steal a Silmaril from Morgoth, leading to Kinslaying and years of strife among the Elves, until Eärendil carries the Silmaril off into the West.
 That Silmaril is lost to the Sons of Fëanor, but the other two remain in the crown of Morgoth.
 They too are stolen, one ending in the earth, one in the sea.

 According to Mandos' prophecy, following Melkor's final return and defeat in the Dagor Dagorath, the world will be changed and the Valar will recover the Silmarils.
 Fëanor will be released from the Halls of Mandos and will give Yavanna the Silmarils.
 Fëanor will break them, and Yavanna will revive the Two Trees.
 The Pelóri Mountains will be flattened and the light of the Two Trees will fill the world in eternal bliss.